Absolutely continuous Furstenberg measures: Introduction

 and $\frac{h_{RW}}{\chi} \geq 2$ then the Furstenberg measure has dimension $1$. \end{remark}

 We will now discuss how this result compares to previously existing results.

 As we mentioned above, Bourgain \cite{BOURGAIN_2012} gave examples of absolutely continuous Furstenberg measures generated by measures on $\Gp$ supported on finitely many points.
-His approach was revisited by several authors including Boutonnet, Ioana and Golsefidy \cite{BOUTONNET_IOANA_GOLSEFIDY_2017}, Lequen \cite{LEQUEN_2022}, and Kogler \cite{KOGLER_2022}.
+Bourgain was able to construct examples with density function in $C^r$ for every finite $r>0$.
+His approach was revisited by several authors including Benoist and Quint \cite{BenoistQuint2018}, Boutonnet, Ioana and Golsefidy \cite{BOUTONNET_IOANA_GOLSEFIDY_2017}, Lequen \cite{LEQUEN_2022}, and Kogler \cite{KOGLER_2022}.
 We quote the following result from \cite{KOGLER_2022}.

 \begin{theorem} For every $c_1, c_2 > 0$ and $m \in \N$ there is some positive $\varepsilon_0 = \varepsilon_0(m, c_1, c_2)$ such that the following holds.
 Suppose that $\varepsilon \leq \varepsilon_0$ and let $\mu$ be a symmetric probability measure on $\Gp$ such that